-This B3 class locomotive was built by Peckett & Sons in 1934 and was set to work at the Cwm Colliery.
-It gained the name Memelaus after a mythological Greek character.
+This B3 class locomotive was built by Peckett & Sons in 1934 and was set to work at the Cwm Marine Colliery in the village of Cwm, later known as Marine Colliery.

 There were several small collieries and drift mines at Cwm located on the mountain side as well as the main colliery located on the valley floor.

 Shafts were sunk for Marine Colliery in 1889 by the Ebbw Vale Steel, Iron and Coal Company Ltd and the first coal was produced four years later.
 By 1913 over 2,400 people were employed there.

 From the Inspector of Mines list 1896, there were 833 men employed producing from the Old coal, Three quarters, Big and Elled seams.
 In 1913 there were 2,407 men employed.
 From a report of 1923, there were 944 men working at Marine No. 1, producing from the Old Coal seam and there were 1,097 employed at No. 2 working the Elled, Big Vein and Three Quarters seams.

 By 1927 the number working in the mine had fallen to 1400.
 In March of that year an underground gas and coal dust explosion killed 52 men in the mine.